 - Mark 4:34, “and He did not speak to them without a parable; but He was explaining everything privately to His own disciples.”

 Two important points need to be addressed here.
 First, the word “always” in John 18:20 is pavntote.
-It occurs 42 times in the Greek New Testament and has several different meanings--depending on context.
-Following are some of its usages:
+It occurs 42 times in the Greek New Testament and has several different meanings, depending on context.
+Some of its usages include:

 - It can mean without exception: